Behavioral Health Workforce Education and Training (BHWET) Program for Paraprofessionals

 Award ceiling:

-- $350,000 per year for programs only implementing Level 1 pre-service training
+- Up to $350,000 per year for programs only implementing Level 1 Pre-Service training

-- $500,000 per year for programs implementing Level 1 pre-service training and Level 2 in-service training
+- Up to $500,000 per year for programs implementing Level 1 Pre-Service and Level 2 In-Service training

 Project period: 4 years